opnfv/functest/docs/functest.rst

 .. _`Continuous Integration`: https://build.opnfv.org/ci/view/functest/

-vIMS, vEPC, vPE, vHGW, vCDN use cases are not considered for first release.
+vIMS, vEPC, vPE, vHGW, vCDN, vWhatever use cases are not considered for first release.
 It does not mean that such use cases cannot be tested on OPNFV Arno.
-It means that these testcases have not been integrated in the `Continuous Integration`_ and no specific work (integration or developpment) have been done for R1.
+It means that these testcases have not been integrated in the `Continuous Integration`_ and no specific work (integration or developpment) have been done for the first release.
 We may expect that new VNFs and new scenarios will be created and integrated in the future releases.
+See `functest guide`_ for details.

 .. _prereqs: